scscodes/family-oriented/docs/README.md

 - **Analytics Dashboard** with learning progress tracking
 - **User Management** with avatar system and role-based access
 - **Subscription Tiers** with feature gating and usage limits
+- **Complete Authentication System** with registration, login, and email verification
 - **Demo Mode** for development and testing

 ### Architecture Highlights